 Idaho – Laughing Dog IPA

-Like the happy pooch that adorns their label, the Laughing Dog Brewery is a iconic throughout Idaho.
+Like the happy pooch that adorns their label, the Laughing Dog Brewery is well known throughout Idaho.

 Illinois – Miller High Life